 Abu Dhabi is the second largest city of the UAE.
 Tourists can travel around the city exploring the intriguing archaeological and historic sites, as well as the interesting museums, beautiful parks, glamorous shopping venues and adventurous water sports.
 This city is a perfect combination of tradition and modernity that welcomes everyone with respect and warm hospitality.
 Abu Dhabi means the place full of gazelles, a cosmopolitan city which offers extreme nightlife, a wide range of restaurants, cultural and musical events for all ages.

 Smoking is banned in public areas but many places provide smoking rooms.
-The Health Minister of the city is planning to introduce stricter laws regarding smoking in public areas due to the increasing number of smokers especially aged between 12 and 16.
-Few cities like Dubai are in the phase to ban smoking completely and it is extended to hotels along with other public areas.
+The Health Minister of the city has introduced stricter laws regarding smoking in public areas due to the increasing number of smokers especially aged between 12 and 16.
 Tobacco consumption, advertisement and promotion are banned by the Health Authority of Abu Dhabi.

 Abu Dhabi is considered a very safe city and crime rate is very low.
 Even though crime rate is near to zero, city police still maintain tight control over security and safety issues.
 Therefore, it has become one of the lowest crime rate cities in the world.
 It is always safe to explore the city at any time but it is always good to take a few precautions for general safety.
 In this city, there are no major tourist traps or places where the crime rate is a little high.
 It is safe to travel at night and there is no need to be overly concerned about security whilst travelling in public transportation.
 Still it is advisable to take standard precautions as we would take usually whilst travelling outdoors.